GeertjanWielenga/vuejet/README.md

  **Status:** Done.
 See the 'vue-components' folder.

+### Split combined constructs into HTML/JS files.

+ **Status:** In progress.
+Done for Vue-based Oracle JET modules, not yet for Vue components.

 ### Wrap Oracle JET components in Vue components.

  **Status:** In progress.
 Each Oracle JET component is a jQuery UI component